fauxlifeforreal/Hamburg-Subway-Inforscreen-Retro-Miniature/README.md

 Make sure the raspberry pi pico 2W is connected properly to your computer and recognized by the Arduino IDE.

-Open the RaspiVersion.ino of this repo in your Arduino IDE installation.
+Download the RaspiVersion repo/folder to your computer and open the .ino file within it in the Arduino IDE.
 Compile then Upload to your raspberry pi pico 2W.

 Enjoy the retrofeel of this project.